Paladin Group (fascist organization): Following Francisco Franco’s death in 1975

 Otto Skorzeny died the same year as Francisco Franco, whose death on November 20, 1975 led to the democratization of Spain.
 Third position political organizations, including Fascists and National Socialists, formerly supported by the Francoist regime ceased to be welcome in the new regime and fled to South America, in particular to Augusto Pinochet’s Chile, and Argentina, where the return of Perón after a 20-year exile in Spain had seen the June 20, 1973, Ezeiza massacre.

 Legacy

 Von Schubert became the head of the Paladin Group after Otto Skorzeny’s death in 1975.
-The group, with the affiliate organisation CEDADE, continued existing even after the death of their leader but ultimately dissolved into far-right groups such as National Democracy, Nuclei Armati Rivoluzionari and Triple A. The group's legacy was also can be allegedly linked to "stay-behind" networks of Operation Gladio in which far-right militias similar to the "Paladin Group" participated in, a possible ideological influence or adoption of strategies.
+The group, with the affiliate organisation CEDADE, continued after the death of their leader but ultimately dissolved into far-right groups such as National Democracy, Nuclei Armati Rivoluzionari and Triple A. The group's legacy was also can be allegedly linked to "stay-behind" networks of Operation Gladio in which far-right militias similar to the "Paladin Group" participated in, a possible ideological influence or adoption of strategies.